ISLAND BARN RESERVOIR SAILING CLUB

 18 All racing shall comply with the Sailing Instructions, copies of which are available on request.

-19 Cruising is not allowed during Open Meetings unless permission is given on the day by the Duty Officer.
+19 General club use of the reservoir is not allowed during Open Meetings unless it is stated in the club programme.

 20 Safety boats: All drivers of power boats will wear a kill cord whilst operating the boat.

 Except for emergencies, only persons authorised by the Duty Officer and either:

 21 No boat shall be sailed unless it has sufficient buoyancy to pass a swamp test or the test required by its class regulations.

 22 Catamarans are not permitted to sail on the reservoir.
 Permission must be sought from the Committee for twin trapeze boats or unusually wide (over 2m) or heavy boats (over 150kg hull weight).